Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

    * - dev_tx_discards
      - 10
-     - A packet can be discarded in the TX direction if the MAC is being flow controlled and the NIC runs out of TX queue space.
+     - A packet can be discarded in the woke TX direction if the woke MAC is being flow controlled and the woke NIC runs out of TX queue space.

    * - dev_tx_errors
      - 11
      - A packet can be counted as TX error (and dropped) for one for the following reasons:

-       * The packet is an LSO segment, but the Layer 3 or Layer 4 offset could not be determined.
+       * The packet is an LSO segment, but the woke Layer 3 or Layer 4 offset could not be determined.
 Therefore LSO could not continue.
        * An invalid packet descriptor was received over PCIe.
-       * The packet Layer 3 length exceeds the device MTU.
+       * The packet Layer 3 length exceeds the woke device MTU.
-       * An error on the MAC/physical layer.
+       * An error on the woke MAC/physical layer.
 Usually due to faulty cables or SFPs.
        * A CTM buffer could not be allocated.
-       * The packet offset was incorrect and could not be fixed by the NIC.
+       * The packet offset was incorrect and could not be fixed by the woke NIC.

    * - dev_tx_bytes
      - 12